-To provide protection to investors from unfair, improper or fraudulent practices and to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.
+To provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.

 We contribute to the health and performance of Ontario’s economy by using our rule-making and enforcement powers to help safeguard investors, deter misconduct and regulate participants involved in capital markets in Ontario.
 We regulate firms and individuals who sell securities and provide advice in Ontario.
 We also regulate public companies, investment funds and marketplaces, such as the Toronto Stock Exchange.

 Our powers are given to us under the Securities Act (Ontario) the Commodity Futures Act (Ontario) and certain provisions of the Business Corporations Act.
 We operate independently from government and are funded by fees charged to market participants.
-We are accountable to the Ontario Legislature through the Minister of Finance.
+We are accountable to the Ontario Minister of Finance.

 - Deliver responsive regulation

-- Run a modern, accountable and efficient organization
+- Be an innovative, accountable and efficient organization